mlte-team/mlte/docs/docs/using_mlte.md

 accuracy.save(parents=True)
 ```

+*Note that this example does not include data and model training code, but those can be found in the full `MLTE` <a href="https://github.com/mlte-team/mlte/tree/master/demo" target="_blank">demo notebooks</a>.*

 ### 4. Validate Results

 Now that we have evidence and a `Spec`, we can create a `SpecValidator` and add all the `Value`s we have.
 With that we can generate a `ValidatedSpec` which contains validated results or *findings*.